 What is Zoning?

 Form looks at the physical design of a site or building.
-Form could include rules on things like parking, setbacks, or landscaping for site layout, or massing and materials for buildings. .
+Form could include rules on things like location of parking, setbacks, site layout or massing and materials for buildings.

 Intensity looks at the level of activity of density for a building or site.
 This could be measured in a variety of ways, such as floor plate area, building height, dwelling units per hectare, parking spaces, or number of bedrooms.

 Municipalities in Ontario have official plans, which set out the long range vision for the city.
-The zoning by-law is a tool to implement the official plan by regulating the development of land.
-It divides the city into ‘zones’ and includes regulations for what can be built in each zone.
+The zoning by-law is a tool to help implement the official plan by regulating the development of land.
+It determines 'zones' to areas (or places) of the city and includes regulations for what can be built in each zone.
 If a proposed development does not conform to the zoning by-law, the City can refuse to issue a building permit.
 You can learn more here.

-ReThink Zoning implements The London Plan.
-Where can I learn more about The London Plan?
+What is the relationship to The London Plan, and where can I learn more about The London Plan?

 Why is the City writing a new Zoning By-law?